kevinAlbs/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_datakey_opts_set_masterkey.rst

 The value of "endpoint" is a host name with optional port number separated by a colon.
 E.g. "kms.us-east-1.amazonaws.com" or "kms.us-east-1.amazonaws.com:443"

-This function is only applicable for the "aws" KMS provider not applicable for creating data keys with the "local" KMS provider (as configured in :symbol:`mongoc_client_encryption_opts_set_kms_providers()`).
+This function is only applicable for the "aws" KMS provider.
+It is not applicable for creating data keys with the "local" KMS provider (as configured in :symbol:`mongoc_client_encryption_opts_set_kms_providers()`).